ecfghjp/credit-card-ddd/README.md

 ```shell
 mvn spring-boot:run
 ```

+I have also included files to run locally with and without docker container

+Before running the shell commands make sure the permissions are granted using :

+ - `chmod 777 build-and-run-docker.sh`
+ - `chmod 777 build-and-run-local.sh`

+With docker containerization
+ - cd to project in your preferred terminal
+ - run `./build-and-run-docker.sh`

+Without docker
+ -  - cd to project in your preferred terminal
+ - run `./build-and-run-local.sh`

+## Continous Integration/Deployment

 ## Exception Handling
 Exception handling is a very essential part of any Project as correct messages need to be deliveered across to the consumer in case anything fails.